juice-shop/multi-juicer/guides/aws/aws.md

 eksctl delete cluster multi-juicer
 ```

-In order to nuke the hole account, e.g. resources like the created _security groups_ or _VPCs_, consider to run the destructive [aws-nuke](https://github.com/rebuy-de/aws-nuke).
+In order to nuke the whole account, e.g. resources like the created _security groups_ or _VPCs_, consider to run the destructive [aws-nuke](https://github.com/rebuy-de/aws-nuke).